 Social is hard.
 We get it.
-It often feels like one big zero-sum popularity contest.
 But fret no longer, we come with solutions… 10 to be exact.
 They’ll cover the biggest mistakes we see small businesses making on social media.
 As an added bonus, they (almost) all cost zero dollars.

 1. Being inconsistent